 Engineering Support Program (Also referred to as ESP) The consolidation of a diverse group of projects whose unified purpose is to support the extensive water and sewer infrastructure and numerous support facilities that are owned, operated, and maintained by the WSSC.
 The ESP does not include major projects included in the CIP or projects to serve new development.
 Enhanced Nutrient Removal (Also referred to as ENR) Enhanced Nutrient Removal is the next step in the natural technological progression of wastewater treatment processes, starting with primary treatment, through secondary and advanced treatment, then biological nutrient removal, and now enhanced nutrient removal.
 Biological processes are used to further the removal of total nitrogen to levels as low as 3 mg/L and total phosphorus to 0.3 mg/L or less.
-The Maryland Department of the Environment (MDE)

-Enterprise Resource Planning System (Also referred to as ERP) An automated system that integrates all data and processes of an organization into a unified system.
-A typical ERP system will use multiple components of computer software and hardware to achieve the integration.
+The Maryland Department of the Environment (MDE) Chesapeake Bay 2000 Agreement calls for the use of ENR.
+Enterprise Resource Planning (Also referred to as ERP) An automated system that integrates all data and processes of an organization into a unified system.
+A typical ERP system will use multiple components of computer System software and hardware to achieve the integration.
 A key ingredient of most ERP systems is the use of a unified database to store data for the various system modules.
 The main benefits of implementing an ERP system are a single base of consistent information, tighter financial controls, ability to automate business processes, consolidation of redundant systems, improved system reliability, and improved long-term asset management.
+Environmental Protection Agency (Also referred to as EPA) U.S. Federal agency charged with overseeing waterways and water sources, decreasing water pollution and protecting drinking water from known and emerging contaminants that endanger public health.
+Expenditure/Expense Payment for an asset obtained or goods and services received.
+Fats, Oils, and Grease Program (Also referred to as FOG) A federally mandated program that advises customers on how to properly manage fats, oils, and grease; monitors and controls the discharge of FOG from commercial food service establishments; investigates sanitary sewer blockages and overflows caused by FOG discharges; and initiates enforcement action to ensure appropriate corrective measures are taken.